Putting Yorkshire at the forefront of cancer research

 Saving more children and their families from the devastating consequences of cancer depends on continuous research.

-When Candlelighters was formed in 1971, sadly very few of the children survived, but today things are different.
-Research and medicine has advanced so much over the years that now more than 70 per cent of children go on to lead normal, healthy lives.
+When Candlelighters was formed in the 1970s, sadly very few of the children survived (just 10%), but today things are different.
+Research and medicine have advanced so much over the years that now more than 80% of children go on to lead normal, healthy lives

 In addition to our Candlelighters Children’s Cancer Research Laboratory in Leeds, we also help fund external research projects across Yorkshire.

-In among the research we've helped fund are:
+Just some of the other research projects we’ve helped fund are:

 - Research into symptom prevalence and profiles in childhood cancer and leukaemia

-- Development of the Yorkshire Specialist Register of cancer and leukaemia in children and young adults.
+- Development of the Yorkshire Specialist Register of Cancer in Children and Young People